-Welcome to the sixth episode of Guided Labeling KNIME Blog Series by Paolo Tamagning and Adrian Nembach (KNIME).
+Welcome to the sixth episode of Guided Labeling KNIME Blog Series.

 You can blend friends' movies opinions in a single model, but how is this useful if you don’t have any labels to train a generic supervised model?
 How can weak supervision become an alternative to active learning in a generic classification task?
 How can this analogy with many “friends” labeling “movies” work better than a single human expert like in active learning?